 Trust a licensed and competent professional every time

 Homeowners, landlords, and business owners need to have the peace of mind that the person they call with a problem will fix the situation, and not cause more damage.
 Or, as in this case, a major house flood.
-In the New York City area, Balkan Plumbing has a reputation for doing the job the right way, without rushing or cutting corners.
+In the New York City area, Balkan Sewer And Water Main has a reputation for doing the job the right way, without rushing or cutting corners.
 We work hard for our customers and always guarantee our work.
 With 65 years of experience and thousands of satisfied customers, you can rest assured that we will take care of the issue with your sewer or water mains without damage to your property.
-For more information, contact Balkan Plumbing.
+For more information, contact Balkan Sewer And Water Main.

 Calling a licensed, insured, and skilled professional does not just apply to plumbing work.
 It is sound advice for electrical, HVAC, roofing, and all sorts of other types of work you routinely require.
 Unnecessary property damage, loss of service, or injury is exponentially higher when the proper trades people are not utilized.
 Not only that, an uninsured contractor will eave you holding the bag for the all associated consequences of their shoddy work.